jaeyk/comp_thinking_social_science/01_motivation.utf8.md

 ## References

 Here are a couple of useful videos that introduce the main concepts of computational social science.
 Matthew Salganik (Professor of Sociology at Princeton) is co-founder of the [Summer Institute in Computational Social Science](https://sicss.io/) and Rayid Ghani (Professor of Machine Learning and Public Policy at Carnegie Mellon) is founder of the [Data Science for Social Good](https://www.dssgfellowship.org/).
 (Full disclaimer: I'm a former participant (Princeton 2019) and local organizer ([Bay Area 2020](https://sicss.io/2020/bay_area/)) of the Summer Institute in Computational Social Science.
-If you become interested in computational social science and wonder what should be your next steps, I would highly recommend applying for the program.)
+If you become interested in computational social science and wonder what should be your next step, I would highly recommend applying for the program.)
 Data Science for Social Good is another cool program that deserves your attention.

 ```{=html}
 <iframe width="560" height="315" src="https://www.youtube.com/embed/zGG9wPl1C5E" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>